Any SMTP Provider

 Yes.
 This plugin hooks into WordPress's wp_mail() function β the same function WooCommerce, Contact Form 7, WPForms, Gravity Forms and virtually every other plugin uses to send email.
 No extra configuration is needed for any of them.

-When monitoring is enabled, WordPress Cron opens a TCP socket to your SMTP host and port at your chosen interval.
-No email is sent β it's a port probe only.
-If the connection fails consecutively beyond your threshold, an alert is posted instantly to whichever channel you've configured β Slack, Microsoft Teams, Google Chat, Discord, or a custom webhook.
+When monitoring is enabled, WordPress Cron opens a real connection to your SMTP server at your chosen interval and runs EHLO, STARTTLS, and AUTH β not just a TCP port check.
+No email is sent on a successful check.
+If it fails consecutively beyond your threshold, the plugin checks whether the failure looks like a known outage on your provider's end, then posts an alert instantly to whichever channel you've configured β Slack, Microsoft Teams, Google Chat, Discord, or a custom webhook.

 Your SMTP password is encrypted at rest before being stored in the WordPress wp_options table β never stored as plaintext.
 They are never transmitted to ByteCore Stack servers.
 The password field is masked in the admin UI and never exposed in email logs or headers.